|Plan a Visit||Tours||Shopping & Dining|

 The museum is closed the following major holidays: Easter Sunday, Fourth of July, Thanksgiving Day, Christmas Day and New Year's Day.

 The Dayton Art Institute asks all visitors to pay a suggested admission fee.
-Anyone unable to contribute the suggested admission will be welcomed to the museum’s permanent collection galleries free of charge, courtesy of our Chase Endowment.
+Anyone unable to contribute the suggested admission will be welcomed to the museum’s permanent collection galleries free of charge.

-Suggested general admission to The Dayton Art Institute:
+Suggested general admission to The Dayton Art Institute's permanent collection:

 Seniors (60+), Active Military & Groups: $5